Skip to content

 • Contribute to inclusive, decolonial learning spaces

-This isn’t just an event series—it’s a transformative experience aimed at building bridges and inspiring critical thought.
+This wasn’t just an event series—it was a transformative experience aimed at building bridges and inspiring critical thought.

 Key dates and events

-Afro Market spans the second semester of the academic year, with a strong focus on activities throughout April and early May 2025.
-All events take place onsite at ULB and are free and open to the public:
+Afro Market spanned the second semester of the academic year 2024-2025, with a strong focus on activities throughout April and early May 2025.
+All events took place onsite at ULB and were free and open to the public:

 • May 3Afro-Entrepreneurs Exhibition – a vibrant market showcasing Afro-descendant business and innovation